ArthurTakase/BetterGandalf/README.md

 - [Better Project Files](https://greasyfork.org/en/scripts/487747-fetch-all-project-files)
   - Adds a "Files" section to each project, allowing access to all files without having to go to each page
+  - Adds option to preview pdf in the browser

 <p align="center">
 <img src="pictures/betterProjectFile.png" width="500px">